dstepanets/libft/README.md

 ### Colors

-As a bonus, my printf also supports styled/colored output to terminal.
+As a bonus, my printf also supports styled/colored output to the terminal.
 As an example, here is [Corewar](https://github.com/bjarne0706/corewar) log printed with my ft_printf.

 ![](subjects/readme_img/corewar_log.png)